GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Introduction

 Studies of local galaxies have shown that the majority of them are relaxed disks with spiral arms (e.g., \citealt{delg10}).
 But when the Universe was much younger ($\lesssim1.5$\,Gyr after the Big Bang, $z>4$), this was not the case.
 In the early Universe, observational studies have found that the fraction of galaxies with spiral features decreases with increasing redshift (\citealt{kuhn23}), while the major merger fraction increases with redshift (e.g., \citealt{rodr17,dunc19,ferr20}).
 A survey of $z\sim4-6$ galaxies with the Atacama Large Millimetre/submillimetre Array (ALMA) revealed a small fraction of rotating disks, with a high number of mergers (e.g., \citealt{lefe20,jone21,roma21}; The ALMA Large Program to Investigate \cii at Early Times; ALPINE).
 This agrees with the results of cosmological zoom-in simulations of high-redshift galaxies, which show that the evolution of these sources is heavily influenced by frequent major and minor mergers (e.g., \citealt{pall17,koha19,kret22}).

-Since the secure identification of merging activity requires resolved observations of galaxy kinematics (e.g., \citealt{simo19}), much progress has been made by observing the strong far-infrared (FIR) emission line \cii\,$158\,\mu$m (hereafter \cii).
+Since the secure identification of merging activity requires resolved observations of galaxy kinematics (e.g., \citealt{simo19}), much progress has been made through ALMA observations of the strong far-infrared (FIR) emission line \cii\,$158\,\mu$m (hereafter \cii).
 In general, \cii observations of $z>4$ galaxies tend to show multiple star-forming clumps or extensions (e.g., \citealt{cari13,bisc18,carn18,lefe20,nguy20}).
-Some high spatial resolution ($\sim1-3$\,kpc) \cii observations of these galaxies reveal the presence of ordered rotation (e.g., \citealt{neel20,rizz20,frat21,lell21,herr22,poss23,roma23}), but often with nearby companions or departures from regular rotation that could indicate the influence of a nearby merging companion galaxy.
+Some high spatial resolution ($\sim1-3$\,kpc) \cii observations of these galaxies reveal the presence of ordered rotation (e.g., \citealt{neel20,rizz20,frat21,lell21,tsuk21,herr22,poss23,roma23}), but often with nearby companions or departures from regular rotation that could indicate the influence of a nearby merging companion galaxy.

-While these ALMA observations are powerful tools for determining the morpho-kinematics of the cold interstellar medium (ISM) in these galaxies, they may only be used to estimate dust properties (from the FIR spectral energy distribution; SED), dynamical mass, and either the molecular gas mass (e.g., \citealt{zane18,vizg22a}) or star formation rate (SFR; e.g., \citealt{delo14,scha20}).
-For a more complete census of the ISM and galaxy properties in the context of their morpho-kinematics (including the existence of feedback; e.g., \citealt{pern20,flue21,cres23}), observations of ionised lines in the rest-optical are required.
+These ALMA observations are powerful tools for determining the morpho-kinematics of the cold interstellar medium (ISM) in these galaxies, and may be used to estimate dust properties (from the FIR spectral energy distribution; SED), dynamical mass, ISM properties (e.g., temperature, density, strength of the radiation field; \citealt{nova19,hari20,hash23a}) and either the molecular gas mass (e.g., \citealt{zane18,vizg22a}) or star formation rate (SFR; e.g., \citealt{delo14,scha20}).
+A complementary view of the ISM and galaxy properties in the context of their morpho-kinematics (including the existence of feedback from the nuclear region; e.g., \citealt{pern20,flue21,cres23}) is enabled through observations of ionised lines in the rest-optical.
 With the advent of the JWST and the integral field unit (IFU; \citealt{boke22}) on the Near Infrared Spectrograph (NIRSpec; \citealt{jako22}), we may now conduct spatially resolved observations of high-redshift galaxies in rest-UV and rest-optical continuum emission and emission lines, shedding light on stellar populations and the ISM.